Loc15/PicoGamepadConverter/README.md

 - 8bitdo controllers sometimes have problems to connect on USB or Bluetooth mode.
 On USB if it doesn't connect reboot the microcontroller without disconnect.

-- On Bluetooth if doesn't connect on first, reboot and put your gamepad on pair mode.
+- On Bluetooth if it doesn't connect on first, reboot and put your gamepad on pair mode.

 ---
 ## Acknowledgments